The Answer to Increased Demand for Cross-Platform Mobile Development

 - The first type needs to develop complex, resource-intensive applications, possibly with unique highly-technical features or multi-layer animations.

 - The second type wants relatively simple apps with an adaptive interface, without complicated animation or storage of large volumes of data directly in the mobile device.

-In our practice, we have also been faced with increased demand for mobile app development.
-A good part of our clients need apps with relatively simple functionality, available to users of different mobile platforms.
+In our practice, we have also been faced with an increased demand for mobile app development.
+A good part of our clients needs apps with relatively simple functionality, available to users of different mobile platforms.
 Clients are motivated to compete with other businesses in their niche, so they want to develop apps of tactical rather than strategic nature.
-In other words, in a highly competitive mobile market it is increasingly important to be the first to offer the most affordable mobile solution to the user.
+In other words, in a highly competitive mobile market, it is increasingly important to be the first to offer the most affordable mobile solution to the user.
 Following this logic, businesses often prioritize in favor of rapid app development.
 This is one of the reasons why hybrid development today is no less popular than the native.